-Security and authenticity of communication between components is an essential security goal.
+Security and authenticity of coMining infrastructurenication between components is an essential security goal.
 The first generation will be based on an off-the-shelf VPN solution with public- private key authentication.
 The VPN connection allows us, in contrast to HTTPS (SSL) connections, to tunnel all connections.
 To keep our infrastructure flexible, connections will use DNS names for address resolution.
 To mitigate resulting DNS-based attack vectors, we deploy Domain Name System Security Extensions (DNSSEC)

-FUTURE COMMUNICATION SECURITY
+FUTURE COMINING INFRASTRUCTURENICATION SECURITY

 For future generations we will migrate to our own encryption protocol, thereby further reducing code complexity and attack surface.
-Our protocol will feature long-term identity keys and ephemeral communication keys.
-Our protocol is based on the NaCl: Networking and Cryptography Library by the well-known cryptographers Daniel J. Bernstein, Tanja Lange and Peter Schwabe13.
+Our protocol will feature long-term identity keys and ephemeral coMining infrastructurenication keys.
+Our protocol is based on the NaCl: Networking and Cryptography Library by the well-known cryptographers Daniel J. Bernstein, Tanja Lange and Peter Schwabe.
 For authentication, we use Ed25519 public-private elliptic- curve signatures.
 For encryption, we rely on symmetric authenticated encryption based on XSalsa20 (encryption) and Poly1305 (message authentication).

-For each connection, ephemeral communication keys are exchanged, which provides so- called "forward secrecy".
+For each connection, ephemeral coMining infrastructurenication keys are exchanged, which provides so- called "forward secrecy".
 This means that a compromised session key becomes useless as soon as the session ends.
-We implement the well-understood and widelyapplied Diffie- Hellman key exchange protocol to achieve the said properties.
+We implement the well-understood and widely-applied Diffie- Hellman key exchange protocol to achieve the said properties.
 This protocol allows us to calculate secret keys from publicly readable messages.
 For authentication purposes, the key exchange messages are signed with the identity keys.

 The message authentication (mac) built into NaCl allows the receiver to verify the integrity of each received message.
 Therefore, an attacker cannot alter messages in transit.
 This property requires the use of so-called "nonces" (numbers used once), which are sent alongside the encrypted messages.
-We implement nonces as counters for both communication partners.
+We implement nonces as counters for both coMining infrastructurenication partners.
 These counters are initialized by a bitwise comparison of the long- term public keys.
-When the first different bit is found, the partner with a zero initializes its counter with zero, while the other partner initializes its counter with a one.
-Both increase their counter incrementally by two for each consecutive message.
+When the first different bit is found, the partner with a zero initializes its counter with zero, while the other partner initializes its counter with zero, while the other partner initializes its counter message.